Quantum Information Dimension and Geometric Entropy: Dimensional Quantum Entropy

 \end{Definition}

 Note that this entropy is parametrized by the quantum information dimension.
 To provide intuition, consider two simple cases.
-Shortly after, Secs. \ref{sec:Example1} to \ref{sec:Example4} present detailed example calculations.
+Shortly after, Secs. \ref{sec:Example1} to \ref{sec:Example4} present a series of examples, with detailed calculations.

-First, assuming that $\DD = 0$, we see that $H_{0}\left[Z\right]$ is simply the continuum limit of $Z^\epsilon$'s entropy $H(Z^\epsilon)$.
+First, if $\DD = 0$, we see that $H_{0}\left[\mu\right]$ is simply the continuum limit of $Z^\epsilon$'s entropy $H(Z^\epsilon)$.
 Second, imagine we are looking at the uniform distribution over Bloch sphere $\CP{1}$.
 As this is an absolutely continuous distribution, it has quantum information dimension $\DD = 2$ and, therefore, the appropriate notion of entropy should take that into account.